-Students from these law universities have countless opportunities, such as exposure to legal practices, links with top law professionals in the country, and lectures by acclaimed professors.
-Here are some of the best law schools in Toronto.
-Have a look at what these premier law institutions have to offer.
+Students at these law schools can gain exposure to legal practice, connect with lawyers and scholars, and build a foundation for careers in Canada and abroad.
+Here are some of the best law schools in Toronto and what these institutions have to offer.

 Top Law Schools in Toronto